Brian Clark (September 11 survivor): Descent

-Clark and Praimnath's descent through the floors of the impact was impeded by some debris and smoke, but by moving the debris, they made it passable.
+Clark and Praimnath's descent down the floors through a stairwell was impeded by some debris and smoke, but by moving the debris, they made it passable.

 The phones were working in Oppenheimer's offices on the 31st floor.
 Clark was on the telephone for over three minutes and talked to three different people before his 911 call was understood.
 This call might have been the only chance for rescue workers to learn that there was a clear stairwell that the several hundred people trapped above the impact could try to use to escape.
 Clark described how he and Praimnath did not feel a sense of urgency, and before calling 911 they each made one brief personal call.

 At 9:55 am, they got to the ground floor where there were rescue workers.
 One advised them to run once they exited onto Liberty Street, at the southeast corner of the complex.
 At 9:56 am, Clark and Praimnath ran out of the World Trade Center complex.
 Clark described how, when they had gotten about two blocks away, Praimnath told him he thought the buildings were going to go down.
-Clark was skeptical, repeating how solidly built the towers were, but he did not finish his sentence before the South Tower (Tower Two) started to collapse.
+Clark was skeptical, repeating how solidly built the towers were, but he did not finish his sentence before the South Tower (WTC Tower Two) started to collapse.
 Clark and Praimnath had left the South Tower just three minutes before it collapsed; they were two of the last 25 people to exit the building; Clark was number 22.
 Only two other people exited the South Tower after Clark and Praimnath.